alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 ### TL;DR
 What it looks like (implementations for `User` left out for brevity):

-> **Terminology:** In this post, I use `application boundary` for the part of the system that converts internal results into caller-facing output.
+> **Terminology:** In this post, I use `application boundary` to mean the point where internal results are converted into caller-facing outputs.
 In other writing, you may also see this called the `edge`, the `edge of the app`, or the `system boundary`.

 ```csharp
 public record Error(string Code, string Message);